sgchun/nps/README.md

    export R_LIBS="~/R:$R_LIBS"
    ```

-4. Although we provide a command line tool to run NPS on desktop computers [without parallelization](https://github.com/sgchun/nps#running-nps-on-test-set-1-without-parallelization), we strongly recommend running it on computer clusters processing all chromosomes in parallel.
-To make this easier, we provide job scripts for [SGE](https://github.com/sgchun/nps#running-nps-on-test-set-1-using-sge-clusters) and [LSF](https://github.com/sgchun/nps#running-nps-on-test-set-1-using-lsf-clusters) clusters in [sge/](https://github.com/sgchun/nps/tree/master/sge) and [lsf/](https://github.com/sgchun/nps/tree/master/lsf) directories.
-You may still need to modify provided job scripts to load necessary modules similarly as in the following example of:
+4. Although we provide a command line tool to run NPS on desktop computers [without parallelization](https://github.com/sgchun/nps#running-nps-on-test-set-1-without-parallelization), we strongly recommend running it on computer clusters, processing all chromosomes in parallel.
+To make this easier, we provide job script examples for [SGE](https://github.com/sgchun/nps#running-nps-on-test-set-1-using-sge-clusters) and [LSF](https://github.com/sgchun/nps#running-nps-on-test-set-1-using-lsf-clusters) clusters (See [sge/](https://github.com/sgchun/nps/tree/master/sge) and [lsf/](https://github.com/sgchun/nps/tree/master/lsf) directories).
+You may still need to modify the provided job scripts to configure and load necessary modules similarly as in the following example:

    ```bash
    ###